yukiteb/Deep-Learning-Nanodegree/DogBreedClassifier/README.md

 # Classifying Dog Breed with CNN
 In this project, we build a dog-breed classifier using CNN (Convolutional Neural Network).
-First, we.
+We build CNN from scratch, as well as pre-trained VGG-16-based CNN using transfer learning.
 Finally, we build an app (function) which tells whether a given picture of whether it is a human, a dog, or something else.
 If the app identifies picture as a dog then it tells you the breed, but if the picture is human, it tells you the most resembling breed of dogs.

 ## Project Steps
 1. Build a human face-detector using OpenCV.